ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

  VENTION OR DISCIPLINE WOULD ADEQUATELY ADDRESS THE STUDENT'S MISCONDUCT, REDRESS ANY HARM OR DAMAGE, AND PREVENT FUTURE VIOLATIONS OF THE CODE OF CONDUCT.
+ S. 1040--B  12

   (3)  THE  SCHOOL  SHALL  CONDUCT  AN  INVESTIGATION OF ANY REPORT OF A VIOLATION OF THE CODE OF CONDUCT.
   (4)  THE  SCHOOL SHALL INFORM ANY STUDENT THAT SUBMISSION OF A WRITTEN STATEMENT IS VOLUNTARY AND THAT ANY STATEMENT BY THE STUDENT, WRITTEN OR ORAL, MAY BE USED AGAINST THE STUDENT IN  A  CRIMINAL,  IMMIGRATION,  OR JUVENILE  DELINQUENCY  INVESTIGATION AND/OR PROCEEDING AND/OR IN A COURT OF LAW.
-IF A STUDENT HAS BEEN ARRESTED OR IF THE SCHOOL IS CONSIDERING REFERRING THE STUDENT TO LAW ENFORCEMENT, THE SCHOOL SHALL NOT REQUEST A
+IF A STUDENT HAS BEEN ARRESTED OR IF THE SCHOOL  IS  CONSIDERING REFERRING THE STUDENT TO LAW ENFORCEMENT, THE SCHOOL SHALL NOT REQUEST A STATEMENT  FROM  SUCH  STUDENT,  EXCEPT  WHERE THERE IS IMMINENT RISK OF SERIOUS PHYSICAL INJURY TO THE STUDENT OR OTHER PERSON OR PERSONS.
- S. 1040--A  12

- STATEMENT FROM SUCH STUDENT, EXCEPT WHERE  THERE  IS  IMMINENT  RISK  OF SERIOUS PHYSICAL INJURY TO THE STUDENT OR OTHER PERSON OR PERSONS.
   b. [(1) The board of education, board of trustees,  or  sole  trustee, superintendent  of  schools,  district superintendent of schools and the principal of the school where the pupil attends shall have the power  to suspend  a  pupil  for  a period not to exceed five school days.
 In the case of such a suspension, the suspending authority  shall  provide  the pupil  with  notice  of the charged misconduct.
 If the pupil denies the misconduct, the suspending authority shall provide an explanation of the basis for the suspension.
 The pupil and the person in parental  relation to  the pupil shall, on request, be given an opportunity for an informal conference with the principal  at  which  the  pupil  and/or  person  in parental  relation shall be authorized to present the pupil's version of the event and to ask questions of the complaining witnesses.
 The  afore- said  notice and opportunity for an informal conference shall take place prior to suspension of the pupil unless  the  pupil's  presence  in  the school  poses  a  continuing danger to persons or property or an ongoing threat of disruption to the academic process, in which case the  pupil's notice  and  opportunity  for an informal conference shall take place as soon after the suspension as is reasonably practicable.
   (2) A teacher shall immediately report and refer a violent pupil prin- cipal or superintendent for a violation of the code  of  conduct  and  a minimum  suspension  period pursuant to section twenty-eight hundred one of this chapter.
   c.
 (1) No pupil may be suspended for a period in excess of five school days unless such pupil and the person in parental relation to such pupil shall have had an  opportunity  for  a  fair  hearing,  upon  reasonable notice,  at  which  such pupil shall have the right of representation by counsel, with the right to question witnesses against such pupil and  to present  witnesses  and  other  evidence on his or her behalf.
 Where the pupil is a student with a disability or a student  presumed  to  have  a disability, the provisions of paragraph g of this subdivision shall also apply.
 Where a pupil has been suspended in accordance with this subpara- graph  by  a  superintendent  of  schools,  district  superintendent  of schools,  or  community  superintendent,  the  superintendent  shall personally  hear  and  determine  the  proceeding  or may, in his or her discretion, designate a hearing officer  to  conduct  the  hearing.
 The hearing  officer  shall  be  authorized to administer oaths and to issue subpoenas in conjunction with the proceeding  before  him  or  her.
 A record  of  the  hearing  shall be maintained, but no stenographic tran- script shall be required and a tape recording shall be deemed  a  satis- factory  record.
 The  hearing officer shall make findings of fact and recommendations as to the  appropriate  measure  of  discipline  to  the superintendent.
 The  report  of  the  hearing officer shall be advisory only, and the superintendent may accept all  or  any  part  thereof.
 An appeal  will lie from the decision of the superintendent to the board of education who shall make its decision solely upon the record before  it.
+ The  board may adopt in whole or in part the decision of the superinten-
+ S. 1040--B  13

- The board may adopt in whole or in part the decision of the  superinten- dent  of schools.
-Where the basis for the suspension is, in whole or in part, the possession on school grounds or school property by the student of any firearm, rifle, shotgun, dagger, dangerous  knife,  dirk,  razor, stiletto  or  any of the weapons, instruments or appliances specified in subdivision one of section 265.01 of the penal law, the hearing  officer or superintendent shall not be barred from considering the admissibility of  such  weapon, instrument or appliance as evidence, notwithstanding a determination by a court in a criminal or juvenile delinquency  proceed-
+ dent of schools.
+Where the basis for the suspension is, in whole or  in part, the possession on school grounds or school property by the student of  any  firearm,  rifle, shotgun, dagger, dangerous knife, dirk, razor, stiletto  or  any of the weapons, instruments or appliances specified in subdivision one of section 265.01 of the penal law, the hearing  officer or superintendent shall not be barred from considering the admissibility of  such  weapon, instrument or appliance as evidence, notwithstanding a determination by a court in a criminal or juvenile delinquency  proceed- ing  that  the  recovery of such weapon, instrument or appliance was the result of an unlawful search or seizure.
- S. 1040--A  13

- ing  that  the  recovery of such weapon, instrument or appliance was the result of an unlawful search or seizure.
   (2) Where a pupil has been suspended in accordance with  this  section by a board of education, the board may in its discretion hear and deter- mine the proceeding or appoint a hearing officer who shall have the same powers  and  duties with respect to the board that a hearing officer has with respect to a superintendent where the  suspension  was  ordered  by him.
 The findings and recommendations of the hearing officer conducting the proceeding shall be advisory and subject  to  final  action  by  the board  of education, each member of which shall before voting review the testimony and acquaint himself with the evidence in the case.
 The  board may reject, confirm or modify the conclusions of the hearing officer.
   d.
 (1) Consistent with the federal gun-free schools act, any public school pupil who is determined under this subdivision to have brought  a firearm  to or possessed a firearm at a public school shall be suspended for a period of not less than one calendar year and any nonpublic school pupil participating in a program operated by a  public  school  district using  funds from the elementary and secondary education act of nineteen hundred sixty-five who is determined  under  this  subdivision  to  have brought  a firearm to or possessed a firearm at a public school or other premises used by the school district to provide such programs  shall  be suspended  for  a period of not less than one calendar year from partic- ipation in such program.
 The procedures of this subdivision shall  apply to  such  a  suspension of a nonpublic school pupil.
 A superintendent of schools, district superintendent of schools or community  superintendent shall  have the authority to modify this suspension requirement for each student on a case-by-case basis.
 The determination of  a  superintendent shall  be  subject to review by the board of education pursuant to para- graph c of this subdivision and the  commissioner  pursuant  to  section three  hundred ten of this chapter.
 Nothing in this subdivision shall be deemed to authorize the suspension of a student  with  a  disability  in violation  of the individuals with disabilities education act or article eighty-nine of this chapter.
 A  superintendent  shall  refer  the  pupil under the age of sixteen who has been determined to have brought a weap- on  or  firearm to school in violation of this subdivision to a present- ment agency for a juvenile delinquency proceeding consistent with  arti- cle  three  of the family court act except a student fourteen or fifteen years of age who qualifies for juvenile offender status  under  subdivi- sion  forty-two  of section 1.20 of the criminal procedure law.
 A super- intendent shall refer any pupil sixteen years  of  age  or  older  or  a student  fourteen  or  fifteen  years  of age who qualifies for juvenile offender status under subdivision forty-two of section 1.20 of the crim- inal procedure law, who has been determined to have brought a weapon  or firearm  to  school  in violation of this subdivision to the appropriate law enforcement officials.
+  (2) Nothing in this paragraph shall be deemed to mandate  such  action by  a  school district pursuant to subdivision one of this section where such weapon or firearm is possessed or brought to school with the  writ-
+ S. 1040--B  14

-  (2)  Nothing  in this paragraph shall be deemed to mandate such action by a school district pursuant to subdivision one of this  section  where such  weapon or firearm is possessed or brought to school with the writ- ten authorization of such educational institution in a manner authorized by article two hundred  sixty-five  of  the  penal  law  for  activities approved  and  authorized by the trustees or board of education or other governing body of the public  school  and  such  governing  body  adopts appropriate safeguards to ensure student safety.
+ ten authorization of such educational institution in a manner authorized by  article  two  hundred  sixty-five  of  the  penal law for activities approved and authorized by the trustees or board of education  or  other governing  body  of  the  public  school  and such governing body adopts appropriate safeguards to ensure student safety.
   (3) As used in this paragraph:
- S. 1040--A  14

   (i) "firearm" shall mean a firearm  as  defined  in  subsection  a  of section  nine  hundred twenty-one of title eighteen of the United States Code; and
   (ii) "weapon" shall be as defined in paragraph 2 of  subsection  g  of section nine hundred thirty of title eighteen of the United States Code. e.]
 IN CONSIDERING APPROPRIATE DISCIPLINE MEASURES, SCHOOL AUTHORITIES SHALL CONSIDER THE FACTS OF EACH CASE, INCLUDING, BUT NOT LIMITED TO:
   (1) THE NATURE AND IMPACT OF THE STUDENT'S ALLEGED MISCONDUCT, INCLUD- ING  BUT NOT LIMITED TO THE HARM TO THE STUDENT OR OTHER PERSONS, DAMAGE TO PERSONAL OR SCHOOL PROPERTY OR THREAT TO THE SAFETY  AND  WELFARE  OF THE SCHOOL COMMUNITY;
-  (2) THE STUDENT'S AGE, ABILITY TO SPEAK OR UNDERSTAND  ENGLISH,  PHYS- ICAL  HEALTH, MENTAL HEALTH, DISABILITIES, AND PROVISIONS OF AN INDIVID- UALIZED EDUCATION PROGRAM AS IT RELATES TO THE STUDENT'S BEHAVIOR;
+  (2)  THE  STUDENT'S AGE, ABILITY TO SPEAK OR UNDERSTAND ENGLISH, PHYS- ICAL HEALTH, MENTAL AND EMOTIONAL HEALTH, DISABILITIES,  AND  PROVISIONS OF  AN  INDIVIDUALIZED  EDUCATION PROGRAM AS IT RELATES TO THE STUDENT'S BEHAVIOR;
   (3) THE STUDENT AS A WHOLE INCLUDING LIFE INSIDE AND OUTSIDE OF SCHOOL THAT MAY IMPACT BEHAVIOR SUCH AS FOOD INSECURITY,  HOMELESSNESS,  BULLY- ING,  LACK  OF  SCHOOL SUPPLIES, ABUSE, HYGIENE ACCESS, AND OTHER ISSUES